rwatts3/sputlytics/README.md

 # Sputlytics

-Sputlytics is an open-source and self-hosted analytics platform built with Meteor
+Sputlytics is an open-source and self-hosted web analytics platform built with Meteor

 ## Setup